Do You Have A Framework For Creating Real, Lasting Success — With Whatever You Have To Work With?

 Is Balance The Answer?

-Making desires equal in importance sounds good.
-But it doesn’t work, either.
+Making desires equal sounds good.
+But it can lead to failure to create both.

 In such a structure, it easy to feel frustrated, stuck, even trapped.
 Or that something is wrong with you.
 This structure often leads to frustration and burnout.

-But it’s not you; it’s your structure!
+But, the good news is, “It’s not you; it’s your structure!

 Integrate Desires To Create Lasting Results

 In the Life Design Framework you integrate desires.
 Your most important result is supported by creating secondary results—for their own sake, and in support of your primary result.

 It is difficult, if not impossible, to maximize two variables at once.
 So the key to creating multiple results is integrating them in a hierarchical, “Yes, AND… structure .

 You can organize work to support your life.
 Or organize your life to support work.
 Either works.
 It’s the same with simplicity and success.